srobo/website/_events/sr2019/southampton-tech-day-december.md

 location: Southampton University
 ---

-Tech days are opportunities for teams to get help if they're struggling with a technical issue, and is a controlled environment for students to make more progress on their robots.
+Tech Days are opportunities for teams to get help if they're struggling with a technical issue, and is a controlled environment for students to make more progress on their robots.
 It's also an opportunity to see how well they're doing in comparison to other teams.

-The Southampton tech days take advantage of the facilities of the University of Southampton, and usually involve a tour of the facilities.
+The Southampton Tech Days take advantage of the facilities of the University of Southampton, and usually involve a tour of the facilities.

 ## Directions

 * How to [get to campus][soton-campus-directions]
 * [On-campus directions][soton-directions] (and parking)
 * [Where to find food][soton-food-map].
-Food is scarce in the Tech day location, so we recommend either ordering food in or taking packed lunches.
+Food is scarce in the Tech Day location, so we recommend either ordering food in or taking packed lunches.

 ## Schedule